-On July 18, 2013, the Partnership refinanced two of the existing mortgage notes payable and executed two new mortgage notes payable in the amount of \$19,320,000 secured by Sunshine Village, located in Davie, Florida and West Valley, located in Las Vegas, Nevada with a new lender, namely Cantor Commercial Real Estate.
-The mortgage notes are payable in monthly installments of interest and principal through August, 2023.
-The refinanced notes bear interest at a fixed rate of 5.09% with principal payments based on a twenty-five year amortization period.
-As of December 31, 2013 the balance on these notes was \$19,196,759.
+The Partnership has two mortgage notes payable with Cantor Commercial Real Estate collateralized by Sunshine Village, located in Davie, Florida and West Valley, located in Las Vegas, Nevada.
+The mortgages are payable in monthly installments of interest and principal through August, 2023.
+These notes bear interest at a fixed rate of 5.09% with principal payments based on a twenty-five year amortization period.
+There is no prepayment provision in the loan agreement until the prepayment window opens, 90 days prior to the maturity date.
+However, the loan agreement does give the borrower the right to voluntarily defease the loan in full, using the purchase of U. S. government obligations.
+As of December 31, 2015 the balance on these notes was \$18,405,210.